As I say on the

 - are published in the West.

-This is all much to be celebrated.
+This is to be celebrated.

 However, there is a substantial minority